gt-webdev/spicy-tomatoes/README.md

 ## About

-Website to post reviews for movies
+Tutorial on how to create a website to post reviews for movies.

+The completed code can be seen in the 'complete' branch.
+The 'main' branch contains the starter code for the tutorial.

 ## Required Software